Stats & Training

 Snorlax Weakness

 Snorlax is what Munchlax becomes.
 Breed it for Munchlax eggs (takes forever to hatch).
-No compatible partners for breeding via one egg group.
+A decent partner pool for breeding via one egg group.
 Eggs are takes forever to hatch.
 The evolution from Munchlax pushed Snorlax to 540 total stats.
 HP saw the largest single gain at +25.
+View every chain in the Evolution Chart.

 How to Evolve